NickReda/Kickstarter---Analysis/README.md

 While we are able to analyze the given data to help us answer some questions, we still need to consider some limitations of the dataset such as outliers as they might an impact on overall analysis if not excluded.

-While the two line graphs to offer some insight, a bar graph might be a better visualization to help others understand what they are looking better.
+While the two line graphs do offer some insight, a bar graph might be a better visualization to help others understand what they are looking better.
 We could also create another table for Outcome and Launch Date for the "theater" category to show the percentage of successful or failed campaigns for a specific month.
 This could give us even more a decisive conclusion.